#12941 Ben

 - Overall?
 I'm a very good and lovable boy

-Ben Ben is currently being fostered in Baltimore, MD.
+Ben He is best in a home without small children.
+Ben is currently being fostered in Parsonsburg, MD.

 All adult dogs, cats, and kittens are altered prior to adoption.
 Puppies too young to be altered at the time of adoption must be brought to our partner vet in Ashland, VA for spay or neuter paid for by Operation Paws for Homes by 6 months of age.
 Adopters may choose to have the procedure done at their own vet before 6 months of age and be reimbursed the amount that the rescue would pay our partner vet in Ashland.